 - the identity of the original RMS for the evaluation of the active substance - the relevance/importance of the products in each country - the availability of resources

-The applicant will be informed regarding the ZRMS.
-After appointment of ZRMS, all communication regarding the application should be made with the ZRMS, unless it concerns national addenda only relevant for cMS.
+The applicant will be informed of the appointed zRMS.
+All communication regarding the application should be made with the zRMS, unless it concerns national addenda only relevant for cMS.

 5.1 Notifications